Avshalom-Mogos/flappyBird-js/README.md

 - you needs to pass the pipes without touching them

 ## Functionalities
-Restet the game, start the game, make the bird fly
+Restart the game, start the game, make the bird fly